This story was sponsored by State of Washington Tourism and is an abridged version of The Mandagies’ Road Trip route. All photos by The Mandagies.

 On your way south to Spokane, drive the North Pend Oreille Scenic Byway home.
 The route kind of reminded us of Highway 20 through the North Cascades.
 Stops like Eagles Nest Viewpoint, Sweet Creek Falls, Box Canyon Viewpoint, and Metaline Waterfront Park are all great places to pull over and snap a photo.

-Stay: Finish off your road trip in Spokane!
-This city has a ton of options to choose from, from luxury to budget-friendly.
-We recommend staying close to downtown.
-It’s very walkable, and you can find great places for an evening stroll like Riverfront Park and the Centennial Trail.
+Stay: Finish off your road trip in Spokane.
+This city has a ton of options, from luxury to budget-friendly.
+Base yourself in the walkable downtown for easy access to Riverfront Park and the Centennial Trail.

 There are a few things to think about when planning an Eastern Washington road trip.
-Here are some of our top suggestions for a smoother ride:
+Here are some top suggestions for a smoother ride:

-Washington State Park Discover Pass: You will see several Washington state parks along this route.
-An annual pass is $30, and it will pay for itself the first day.
-(The average day-use fee is $5-$10) You can pre-purchase one online here, or buy one at the kiosk at any state park.
+Buy a Discover Pass: You will see several state parks along this route.
+Pre-purchase a Discover pass online here, or buy one at the kiosk at a park.